Kractero/hare/README.md

 ## NOTE

-### Preqrequisites
+### Prerequisites
-A lot of these userscripts generate an html sheet that almost necessitate the use of an autocloser.
+A lot of the scripts generate an html sheet that almost necessitate the use of an autocloser userscript.
 There are a lot of varieties but I'd recommend:
 ```js
 // ==UserScript==
 // @name         autoclose=1